 Such services correlate to improving medication adherence quality measures, can decrease the rate of medication related hospitalizations, and ultimately result in up to a 12:1 return on investment.
 The cost of incorporating a clinical pharmacist into a primary care practice easily pays for itself.

+Learn more by reading our blogs!
 You may also want to check out the following:

 At RxLive we offer concierge telehealth services and partner with provider organizations to improve patient health and deliver outstanding patient satisfaction, elevating the overall patient experience.
 For more information about how we can help follow the link below.